This policy is effective starting the first day of the Summer 2018 Term.

-Grade point average is not a measurement used for certain academic programs at the University, and therefore cannot be measured for financial aid SAP.
-Therefore, students enrolled in such academic programs are required to successfully complete all courses attempted to be making financial aid SAP.
+Grade-point average is not a measurement used for certain academic programs at the University, and therefore cannot be measured for financial aid SAP.
+Students enrolled in such academic programs are required to successfully complete all courses attempted to be making financial aid SAP.
 These programs include:

 - Practical Nursing Program

 - Golf Course Turfgrass Management

 Incompletes, Withdrawals, Repetitions (Course Repeats), and Transfer Credits

 Credits for a course in which a student was enrolled but received a Deferred Grade (DF) or No Grade (NG) count as attempted, but do not count as earned.
 The student’s grade-point average for that semester will be calculated without deferred-grade and no-grade credits.

 When a valid incomplete grade is finalized, it is factored into the student’s SAP status at the next evaluation.
 However, if the DF or NG grade was invalid (i.e., assigned in error as documented in writing by the instructor), the student must contact the Office of Student Aid after the grade is corrected to request that his or her SAP status be immediately reevaluated.

 Credits for courses taken during a semester from which a student has withdrawn count as attempted, but do not count as earned.
 The student’s GPA is not affected by credits from which a student has withdrawn.